johnpeterman72/cursor_memory_riper_framework/README.md

 ## Getting Started

-1. Clone this repository into your Cursor IDE project
+1. Copy this repository into your Cursor IDE project
+2. Add the files to the Cursor rules within your project
-2. Initialize the memory bank using the provided templates
+3. Initialize the Start phase and memory bank using the provided templates (in the chat window /start)
-3. Begin with RESEARCH mode to understand your codebase
+4. Begin with RESEARCH mode to understand your codebase
-4. Progress through INNOVATE and PLAN modes before implementation
+5. Progress through INNOVATE and PLAN modes before implementation
-5. Track progress and maintain documentation as you work
+6. Track progress and maintain documentation as you work

 ## Documentation

 See the full [cursor_enhanced_rule_set.md](./cursor_enhanced_rule_set.md) file for complete documentation using this framework.

-You can rename the file .cursorrules and add it to your project.
+You can rename the .cursorrules file and include it in your project, or add the individual files to the project's ruleset.

 ---

 *This framework prevents coding disasters while maintaining perfect continuity across sessions.*
+*Works without MCP Servers*
+*Works better with MCP Servers*